atkinsonbg/simple-mock-server/README.md

 This gives you flexibility in how you organize and store your mocks.
 The only requirement is they are all mounted to the `/api/Mocks` directory in the container.

+## How Matching Works
+When a request is sent to the mock container it is evaluated in the following order:
+1. Match against the URL and METHOD.
+2. If more than one result is found, match against the REQUEST BODY.
+3. If more than one result is found, match against the REQUEST HEADERS.
+4. If more than one result is found at this point, return an error.

+## Error Responses
+The following error responses may be returned from the container.
+They will always throw a X99 code in order not to conflict with any 4XX or 5XX responses you wish to legimately test for in your code.
+Server errors are logged and are most often the result of malformed JSON in the mock file.

+### Route Not Matched
+In the event the server cannot match a request against any mocks it has loaded you will get the following response:
+- StatusCode: 499
+- Message: Route not matched in mocks loaded.

+### Server Error
+In the event the server throws an error, you will get the following response:
+- StatusCode: 599
+- Message: Route not matched, an error occurred.